First Data DecisionQuest

 Decisioning Campaign Creator

-• Finding campaigns created days or weeks ago.
+• Needed to find and resume campaigns created days or weeks earlier.

 I am designing for Data Entry Clerks that have specific roles, some of them use multiple apps while others specialize in specific apps.
 The design team and I interviewed the internal Data Entry team that handled the Old Decision Question Application